Home Compare EQH vs GBLB.BR

 Equitable Holdings vs Groupe Bruxelles Lambert: Which Stock Looks Stronger in 2026?

-Equitable leads structurally, with valuation as the clearest single gap between the two profiles.
-Groupe Bruxelles Lambert still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Equitable holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+Groupe Bruxelles Lambert still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Groupe Bruxelles Lambert, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Equitable, but the market is not currently confirming it.

 INDUSTRY COMPARISON